 The Society was founded in September 2019 by a group of third-year friends.
 President Joelene, a makeup lover keen on avoiding the generic, wanted to create a “society with a mission”.
 Sara and Aditi (Heads of Events and Finance, respectively) broadened the Society’s scope to include skincare.
 If its original aim was to spread awareness about sustainability in the beauty industry, and to support local British brands, that now includes educating people about alternative products and on waste-reduction.

 The first workshop focused on LUSH’s beauty range.
 These products take their style from the 1950s, as well as the beautiful places from which they are sourced.
 Workshop leader Roxy emphasised that LUSH always knows where it source its ingredients, and ensures, if possible, that it is sustainable.
 Priding itself on being “people led and people run”, LUSH pays its employees a living wage and claims to include them in its decision-making.
 Its profits, Roxy explained, are directed back towards the community, which “not only serves ourselves, but also serves others”.

 Market Street, which hosted the event, is the UK’s first plastic-packaging-free store.
 This is a strategy from the environmentally conscious brand to reduce its waste and carbon footprint.
 It aims to “address the cosmetics industry by setting an example”.
-All of its stores are at least 55% plastic-free, with further reductions promised, and what plastic they do use is recycled.
+Their stores are made up of 50% naked products (plastic packaging-free), with further reductions promised, and what plastic they do use is recycled.